Invoice Factoring Companies

 Find an invoice factoring company that is knowledgeable within your industry.
 Many small business owners like to deal with local, niche factoring companies.
 Certain industries lend themselves to slow payment terms.
 This is seen in the health care, trucking factoring, construction, manufacturing, staffing, oil & gas and printing industries.
-Take the construction industry is an example of what can be a very profitable industry.
+The construction industry is an example of what can be a very profitable industry.
 But with layers upon layers of suppliers, contractors, sub-contractors, etc. the cash flows can be inconsistent to say the least.

 Also, any industry that has the government as one of its clients knows it can be a double-edged sword.
 On the one hand, they are often lucrative contracts that will be paid.
 On the other hand, even though you know you’ll get paid, it won’t be soon.
 The government knows that everyone wants to contract with an entity with essentially unlimited resources, so they can make the most of these existing business relationships.
 Often, this means payment terms that are more advantageous for the government than the small business.

 When shopping around for invoice factoring companies, it is a good idea to deal with a factoring company that specializes in your industry.
 While almost every invoice factoring company will advertise that they serve a variety of industries, which they do, they invariable specialize in one, maybe two industries.
 That being said, there are several invoice factoring companies that truly are generalists by nature, and offer invoice financing for a variety of different industries.